Build-Week-Expat-Journal-3/backend/README.md

 ### Endpoints

 #### ALL GET ENDPOINTS, AS WELL AS LOGIN/REGISTER DO NOT REQUIRE AUTHENTICATION.
-Any other requests must be sent with an Authorization header containing the token.
+Any other requests must be sent with an Authorization header containing the json web token.

 | Method | Endpoint             | Description                                                                                                                                                                                                 |
 | ------ | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |